 School to school exchanges

 School to school exchanges, also called sister school exchanges, are direct relationships between a school in New Zealand and a school overseas, where students have the opportunity to spend time studying in the partner school.
 The host school is responsible for pastoral care while students are on exchange.

 - Establishing a school to school exchange programme

-Things schools might like to consider when establishing an exchange programme and choosing an exchange partner school include:
+Your school might like to consider the following factors when establishing an exchange programme and choosing an exchange partner school.

 - How do exchanges fit with your school’s internationalisation policy, if you have one?